ancabilloni/SDC-Path-Planning/README.md

  __<Line 304 to line 309>__: is to check if there is any vehicle in front of the self-driving car.
  If the future position of the car in front of the self driving car is less than 35 meters away.
-Then two cars are `too close` to each other, safty action is needed to be done.
+Then two cars are `too close` to each other, safety action is needed to be done.

  __<Line 369 to line 396>__: Lane Change Cost